A lot of novice aquarists overlook the importance of getting a fish tank that is the correct size.

 The easiest way is to not allow them to become aggressive in the first place!

 What’s the Best Sized Aquarium?

-If you’ve read everything I’ve wrote in this article so far, you will probably already know that there is no single best sized fish tank.
+If you’ve read everything I’ve written in this article so far, you will probably already know that there is no single best-sized fish tank.

 - The larger the aquarium the easier it is to maintain.
 Think water management and also cleaning.

 - Don’t choose an aquarium which is only just big enough.
 You should always make sure to get an aquarium larger than needed so your fish flourish.

 - If you can’t provide a suitably sized aquarium, you should choose a different species of fish to keep.

 - The larger the tank, the happier your fish will be.

 Where to Put Your Fish Tank?